tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extension which indicates the key exchange modes that may be used with PSKs.

+If the server selects an (EC)DHE group and the client did not offer a compatible "key_share" extension in the initial ClientHello, the server MUST respond with a HelloRetryRequest ({{hello-retry-request}}) message.

 If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to the client.
-If there is no overlap between the received "supported_groups" and the groups supported by the server then the server MUST abort the handshake.
+If there is no overlap between the received "supported_groups" and the groups supported by the server then the server MUST abort the handshake with a "handshake_failure" or an "insufficient_security" alert.

 If the server selects a PSK, then it MUST also select a key establishment mode from the set indicated by client's